 Retail Schemes are available to businesses whose customers are largely private individuals.
 There is no need to issue VAT invoices (unless requested by the customer).
 VAT is calculated based on sales made.
 Where sales are made at more than one rate of VAT, the calculation will take that into account.
 A number of different Retail Schemes are available.
 No application to HMRC is necessary.

 HMRC Notices 731 (Cash Accounting), 732 (Annual Accounting), 733 (Flat Rate Scheme), 727 (Retail Schemes) provide more information.

-This bulletin was provided to Bytestart by Les Howard from www.vatadvice.org.
+This bulletin was provided to ByteStart by Les Howard of VATadvice.org.

 Disclaimer: these VATChat articles are brief introductory comments on some areas of VAT, You will appreciate that whilst every effort is taken to ensure accuracy, your own circumstances may be sufficiently different, such the VAT outcome is not the same.
 Therefore please do not rely on the article as ‘professional advice.’
 In all cases it is recommended that you seek advice applicable to your own situation.